N. Carolina Senate race upended by sexting, virus diagnosis

 The race is the nation's most expensive Senate campaign and considered key to determining the power balance in the chamber.
 Democrats need to gain four seats in November to take control.
 The developments come as voting already has gone on for four weeks in North Carolina, as 341,000 completed mail-in absentee ballots already have been accepted and will be counted.
 Early in-person voting begins Oct.
 15.

-McLennan and Gary Pearce, a longtime state Democratic consultant, said it's unclear the extent of electoral consquences for Cunningham, who like previous candidates have to face publicly an extramarital shortcoming.
+McLennan and Gary Pearce, a longtime state Democratic consultant, said it's unclear how much of an effect Cunningham's text messages will have on the election.

 “Most Democrats are really scared by it, but then you wonder has everything changed in the age of (President Donald) Trump,” Pearce said, adding the electorate’s increased polarization since 2016 could lead many Democrats to stick with Cunningham simply because the party's victory is paramount.